Cumulocity-IoT/cumulocity-microservice-templates/secret/README.md

 ## Use case

-Often used for cloud 2 cloud integration when credentials of other API must be stored at Cumulocity.
+Often used for cloud 2 cloud integration when credentials of other API must be stored encrypted at Cumulocity.

 ## How to run locally: